 No dropper post

-performs nearly as well as the Fuse
+is almost as capable as the Specialized Fuse

 Read Full Review: Santa Cruz Chameleon R1+